Heat pumps stolen in 2 Digby County communities | CBC News

 One of the thefts was from a church, according to RCMP

-RCMP are turning to the public for help after heat pumps were stolen in the southwest Nova Scotia communities of Saulnierville and Belliveaus Cove last month.
+RCMP are turning to the public for help after heat pumps were stolen in the southwest Nova Scotia communities of Saulnierville and Belliveau Cove last month.

 The first report was an attempted theft at a home on Amirault Road in Saulnierville on Oct.
 20. Police said Tuesday the heat pump had been sitting on a table outside.
 The table was stolen, but the heat pump was left behind.